How To Spot The Signs Of Mom Burnout And What To Do About It

 As I mentioned before, mom burnout happens because moms are overwhelmed by parental responsibilities.
 If all you’re doing is taking care of kids and your house 24/7, you become stressed and exhausted.
 And in order to not feel as stressed and exhausted, you need to start taking things off your plate.

 First, sit down and write out all you do in a day.
 Then make a list of things you do over the week.
 Look over your list and identify things that you absolutely must take care of yourself.
 You most likely won’t be able to delegate those.
 But be very critical of that list.
 While you might feel that you have to take care of everything yourself, otherwise it won’t get done, that’s not true.
 With some coaching, your spouse and older children can take over a lot of the tasks.
+And if the idea of sitting down and writing down everything you do sounds like another stone put on your plate, I can recommend something that I have personally used and found very helpful: the book Fair Play by Eve Rodsky and the accompanying Fair Play game deck.

 In the case of your spouse not being as available due to long work hours, it’s time for some paid help.
 Whether it’s hiring a babysitter for a few hours a week, having a cleaning service, or a laundry service, make room in your budget for it.
 Look at it as an investment in your health.
 And when any thoughts or negative messages start to creep up about the fact that you should be able to handle all this on your own, “STOP” and refer back to the need to change your mindset.
 Just because you’re now a mother, doesn’t mean your needs no longer matter.
 You wouldn’t tell someone with diabetes to suck it up and stop taking insulin, so you shouldn’t have to suck it up if you’re overwhelmed.